-The development of the CISSA Report is led by the Risk function in consultation with the relevant Functional Leaders and reviewed by the Chief Executive Officer.
-The report is considered for completeness by senior management and the Executive Risk Committee and is provided to the Investments, Risk and Capital Committee for review, discussion and approval.
+The development of the CISSA report is led by the Risk function in consultation with the relevant risk owners.
+Elements of the CISSA are reviewed and discussed in each meeting of the Executive Risk Committee and the Investments, Risk and Capital Committee.
+The CISSA report is reviewed by the Executive Risk Committee and the Investments, Risk and Capital Committee before being presented to the Board for approval.